jonalxh/vue-audio-recorder/README.md

 # vue-audio-recorder

-> Audio recorder for Vue.js.
-It allows to create, play, download and store records on a server.
+> New version of audio recorder for Vue.js.
+It allows to record, play, download and store records on a server.
+It is based on vue-audio-recorder which is not longer being supported by the original author (grishkovelli).

 #### [Live demo](https://jsfiddle.net/grishkovelli/rb1anxyj/)

+Default mode
 ![](https://raw.githubusercontent.com/jonalxh/vue-audio-recorder/master/screenshot.png)

+Minimal mode
 ![](https://raw.githubusercontent.com/jonalxh/vue-audio-recorder/master/minimal.png)

 ### Features